 - The survey "Share your view on the Research and Innovation agenda for the Med!"
-A dedicated online survey was launched to collect suggestions to update the BLUEMED SRIA by examining each goal and action in detail, and proposing additional inputs and/or revisions, identifying barriers and bottlenecks, while - Consultation with experts Leading experts were invited to contribute to this paper by reviewing the state of the art of "blue" economy sectors, the related cross basin in relation to a proposal of actions.
+A dedicated online survey was launched to collect suggestions to update the BLUEMED SRIA by examining each goal and action in detail - SRIA by examining each goal and action in detail, and proposing additional inputs and/or revisions, identifying barriers and bottlenecks, while stressing the specificity of the Mediterranean basin in relation to a proposal of actions. - Consultation with experts Leading experts were invited to contribute to this paper by reviewing the state of the art of "blue" economy sectors, the related cross